 It is the School's policy to maintain its cash in major banks.
-As of June 30, 2015, all of the School's cash funds qualified as a Public Deposit as defined in Chapter 280 of the Florida Statutes therefore it is fully insured.
+As of June 30, 2017, all of the School's cash funds qualified as a Public Deposit as defined in Chapter 280 of the Florida Statutes therefore it is fully insured.

-Note H - Subsequent Events

-2015 Bond Issuance Project
+Note H - Bond Issuance Project

-In 2015, the Board of Directors of the Charter Schools agreed to issue bonds to fund a project to construct additional building facilities to be used by YCCS and YCPS in order to increase their enrollment.
-The funds will also be used to refinance a previous mortgage and other debts of the Charter Schools and to pay the bond issuance costs.
-In August 2015, the Charter Schools issued \$19.7 million in tax-exempt bonds (Series 2015A) and \$225,000 in taxable bonds (Series 2015B) through the Dade County Industrial Development Authority.
-The bonds were issued based on, amongst other things, student enrollment and future revenue and expenses forecasted by the Charter Schools.
+In September 2015, the Board of Directors of the Charter School Group issued approximately \$19.6 million in 6.5% tax-exempt bonds (Series 2015A) and \$330,000 in 6% taxable bonds (Series 2015B) through the Miami-Dade County Industrial Development Authority.
+The funds were used to construct additional building facilities to be used by YCCS and YCPHS in order to increase enrollment and to refinance a previous mortgage and other debts of the Schools and to pay the bond issuance costs.
+The bonds were issued based on, amongst other things, student enrollment and future revenue and expenses forecasted by the Schools.